datanav/docs/technical/customhrm-businesscentral.rst

 ======================================
-Custom HRM to Businesscentral Dataflow
+CustomHRM to Business Central Dataflow
 ======================================

-Generated: 2024-09-11 07:43:20
+Generated: 2024-09-11 07:53:23

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Custom HRM to Businesscentral.
+This technical document provides a detailed overview of the Sesam Talk data flow from CustomHRM to Business Central.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Custom Department to Businesscentral Companies
 ----------------------------------------------